rbeeli/Timestamps64.jl/README.md

 - macOS Sierra 10.12 and later (needs `clock_gettime` support)
 - Windows 10 / Windows Server 2016 and later (requires `GetSystemTimePreciseAsFileTime`)

+> [!NOTE]
+> Windows exposes the wall-clock in 100-nanosecond ticks via `GetSystemTimePreciseAsFileTime`, so while this package returns nanosecond values, the effective resolution on Windows is still 100 ns (or coarser on some hardware).

 Examples of not supported platforms:

 - Any 32-bit system
+- Windows versions earlier than 10 (e.g., Windows 8.1)
 - Older macOS versions before 10.12

 ## Background